LoicMarechal/GMlib/README.md

 This library is based on the OpenCL language standard, thus taking advantage of almost every architectures supported by most platforms (Linux, Mac OS X, Windows).
 It is a simple loop parallelization scheme (known as kernels in the realm of GPU computing).
 Provides the programer with pre defined mesh data structures.
-Automaticaly vectorizes unstructured data like the ball of points or the edge shells.
+Automatically vectorizes unstructured data like the ball of points or the edge shells.
 It requires some knowledge on OpenCL programing, which akin to C and C++.
 Handles transparently the transfer and vectorization of mesh data structures.